lsy-92/omniges/README.md

 - I did not do hyperparameter tuning for all-speaker, but just use the same setting as 1-speaker.
 - You can add the speaker embedding if you want to have a better performance for all-speakers.
 I did not add it to make the code more aligned with the current 1-speaker setting and make the model capable of generating gesture for a novel speaker.
 - No gesture type information is used in the current version.
 The reason is that for a novel speaker and novel setting, you never know the gesture type.
 As a result, including this information is not realistic for real-world applications.
 However, if you just want to see a even better FGD, you can try to add this information.
+- Got accepted to ICCV 2025 !!!!
+Thanks to my co-authors, I will clean up the dirty code when I get a time for easiler re-implementation in the future.